 The Exelis essential services architecture

-Exelis is deploying approximately 800 ground stations, three data control stations at AT&T Data Hosting Centers for message processing, and two network operations centers (the primary in Herndon, VA and a backup center in Middletown, NJ) to run the system and provide redundancy.
+Exelis has deployed 634 ground stations, three data control stations at AT&T Data Hosting Centers for message processing, and two network operations centers (the primary in Herndon, VA, and a backup center in Middletown, NJ) to run the system and provide redundancy.
 ADS-B data will be delivered to the FAA at 271 Service Delivery Points located at FAA Air Traffic Control facilities (Towers, TRACONs and En-Route Centers).

 While the physical architecture of the Exelis-designed ABS-B system is relatively straightforward, the underlying subsystem architecture of the Exelis technical solution for spectrum management, wireless engineering and spectral efficiency is anything but.
 The Exelis solution provides: